MatrixEditor/pysast/README.md

 Once installed, you're ready to start using pysast for your code analysis needs.

+## Documentation

+For more detailed information on using pysast, please refer to the [official documentation](https://matrixeditor.github.io/pysast/) on Github.

 ## Getting Started

 Before you begin using `pysast`, it's recommended to familiarize yourself with the package's functionality and usage.
 The following steps will guide you through the essential setup and running your first code scan: